Written by James Hall | 1 Comment | Last Updated: January 15, 2018

 Here are some other ease of use features included with the 732005:

-- The 732005 can be used as both an upright or handheld vacuum, so you can use it to clean almost anywhere in your home
+- The 732005 can be used as both an upright or handheld vacuum, so you can use it to clean almost anywhere in your home.
+This increases the versatility of the machine and makes it a good choice for cleaning both floors and above furniture.

 - Collapsible handle for easy storage